Alcohol and cancer: Non-Hodgkin lymphoma (NHL)

 Some studies have found a protective effect on NHL of drinking some forms of alcoholic beverage or in some demographic groups.
 A study of men in the US found that consumption of wine, but not beer or spirits, was associated with a reduced NHL risk and a large European study found a protective effect of alcohol among men and in non-Mediterranean countries.."
 A study of older women in Iowa found alcohol to reduce the risk of NHL and the amount of alcohol consumed, rather than the type of alcoholic beverages, appeared to be the main determinant in reducing risk."
 A possible mechanism has been suggested.

 Some studies have not found a protective effect from drinking.
 British research found no association between frequency of drinking and NHL and research in Sweden found that total beer, wine, or liquor intake was not associated with any major subtype of NHL examined, apart from an association between high wine consumption and increased risk of chronic lymphocytic leukemia.."

 One study of NHL patients concluded, "Our findings strongly encourage physicians to advise NHL patients to stop smoking and diminish alcohol consumption to obtain improvements in the course of NHL."

 A study considering more than 1 million American women found that increasing levels of alcohol consumption were associated with a decreased risk of non-Hodgkin lymphoma.

 Recommended maximum alcohol intake

 As outlined above, there is no recommended alcohol intake with respect to cancer risk alone as it varies with each individual cancer.
-See Recommended maximum intake of alcoholic beverages for a list of governments' guidances on alcohol intake which, for a healthy man, range from 140–280g per week.
+See Alcohol consumption recommendations for a list of governments' guidances on alcohol intake which, for a healthy man, range from 140–280g per week.